Posted in: Stress, You & Your Family

 Topics: Healthy Living, Stress

-During COVID-19, teachers are feeling additional pressures on top of their already demanding work lives:
+Since COVID-19, teachers have continued to feel additional pressures on top of their already demanding work lives:

-These new job requirements take increased time and energy, and can add stress.
+These new job requirements take increased time and energy, and can add stress – even more than two years since the pandemic began.
 Self-care is necessary for relieving stress and maintaining mental and emotional health.

 As we say to parents all the time, you have to put on your own oxygen mask first to best support your kids and teens.
 The same is true for teachers – by taking care of your own mental health and well-being, you’ll have more positive energy for yourself, and for your students and their families.